PAUL BECKMAN

 PUBLICATIONS

 Paul G. Beckman, Christopher J. Geoga.
-“Fast Adaptive Fourier Integration for Spectral Densities of Gaussian Processes.” arXiv preprint.
+“Fast Adaptive Fourier Integration for Spectral Densities of Gaussian Processes.”
+Submitted to Statistics and Computing.

 Paul G. Beckman, Christopher J. Geoga, Michael L. Stein, and Mihai Anitescu.
 “Scalable Computations for Nonstationary Gaussian Processes.”
 Statistics and Computing 33, no. 4 (2023): 84.
 (2023).